What other names is Vitamin D known by?

 - Bone loss in people taking drugs called corticosteroids.
-Taking vitamin D (calcifediol, cholecalciferol, calcitriol, or alfacalcidol) by mouth prevents bone loss in people taking drugs called corticosteroids.
-Taking vitamin D alone or with calcium seems to improve bone density in people with existing bone loss caused by using corticosteroids.
+Taking vitamin D in forms known as calcifediol, cholecalciferol, calcitriol, or alfacalcidol by mouth prevents bone loss in people taking drugs called corticosteroids.
+Also, taking vitamin D alone or with calcium seems to improve bone density in people with existing bone loss caused by using corticosteroids.

 - Osteoporosis (weak bones).
-Taking a specific form of vitamin D called cholecalciferol (vitamin D3) along with calcium seems to help prevent bone loss and bone breaks.
+Taking a specific form of vitamin D called cholecalciferol along with calcium seems to help prevent bone loss and bone breaks.

 Possibly Effective for...

 - Cavities.
-Research suggests that taking vitamin D3 (cholecalciferol) reduces the risk of cavities by 49% and vitamin D2 (ergocalciferol) reduces the risk by 36% in infants, children and adolescents.
+Analysis of clinical research suggests that taking vitamin D in forms known as cholecalciferol or ergocalciferol reduces the risk of cavities by 36% to 49% in infants, children and adolescents.

 - Bone loss caused by having too much parathyroid hormone (hyperparathyroidism).
-Taking vitamin D (cholecalciferol) by mouth seems to reduce parathyroid hormone levels and bone loss in women with a condition called hyperparathyroidism.
+Taking vitamin D in a form known as cholecalciferol by mouth seems to reduce parathyroid hormone levels and bone loss in women with a condition called hyperparathyroidism.

 - Multiple sclerosis (MS).
-Research shows that taking vitamin D can reduce the risk of developing MS in women by up to 40%.
+Early research shows that taking vitamin D long-term can reduce the risk of developing MS in women by up to 40%.
 Taking at least 400 IU daily, the amount typically found in a multivitamin supplement, seems to work the best.

 - Tooth loss.
-Taking calcium and vitamin D by mouth appears to prevent tooth loss in elderly people.
+Taking calcium and vitamin D in a form known as cholecalciferol by mouth appears to prevent tooth loss in elderly people.